brettviren/metascons/README.rst

 * make and
 * install the package

-The base class provides some default methods assuming the package is actually built by autoconf.
+The base class provides some default methods some of which are general and some are merely place holders.

-This class also declares any dependencies on other external packages.
+The wrapper class also declares any dependencies on other external packages.

 The final result is an installation area layed out like: